Skip to main content

 A Note About the Term SSL / TLS

 TLS refers to a more modern standard that replaces the SSL standard.
-When either term is used without a specific version number (such as SSLv3 or TLSv1.3), the terms TLS and SSL are used interchangeably on our documentation and website.
+When either term is used without a specific version number (such as TLSv1.3), the terms TLS and SSL are used interchangeably on our documentation and website.

 Default Secure Ciphers